chance2021/dk-devops-review-quiz/week16-20220120-dockerSwarm/labs/README.md

 docker service logs firstservice
 ```

-## 3. Remove the container and check the service statu.
+## 3. Remove the container and check the service status.
 The service should bring up another container to replacing the previous one.
 ```
 docker container ls
 docker container rm -f <containerName>